meetpalan-dev/Telegram-DataBase-Bot/README.md

 ---

+## Project Status

+The core system — indexing, keyword search, and file retrieval — is fully functional.

+Additional operational components such as advanced monitoring and automation services are optional enhancements and still being refined.
+They improve observability and reliability but are not required for the main functionality of the system.

+The project is actively evolving with a focus on improving stability and operational tooling.

+---

 ## Note

 This project is created for educational and experimental purposes to explore system design, service orchestration, and unconventional storage approaches using messaging platforms.